circuitdojo/docs/src/nrf9160-programming-and-debugging.md

 In order to utilize the bootloader, you'll ned to install `newtmgr` (AKA `mcumgr`).
 Here's how below:

+**IMPORTANT:** updates above ~192kB will not work with the current version of the bootloader.
+Examples like the `asset_tracker` require a programmer.

 ### Binary Download

 Download one of the binary files below.
 (Install script coming soon...)